lorien/netbench/README.md

 # Network Libraries Benchmark

-Comparison of time, cpu, memory usage by different network libraries.
+Test compares time, cpu and memory usage by different combination of multithreading and network libraries.

 ## Installation